-In 2021, the onslaught of the COVID pandemic which stunted the growth of the global economy still lingered.
-Governments and economies responded by gradually adapting to the situation Numerous efforts to mitigate an outbreak (such as movement restrictions, vaccines, etc.) were already starting to take root.
-This created some level of stability.
-Correspondingly, there has been an observed shift in credit behavior of individuals, as more have accounted for the fluidity of the pandemic situation before engaging in significant credit taking activities.
-With economic recovery in the horizon, the Bank has strategically started to relax its credit standards for collateralized retail loans and ride the upcoming wave.
-For the existing portfolios, the Bank recalibrated its Expected Credit Loss (ECL) models with new credit experience data coming from the pandemic to ensure long-run effectiveness of the provision process.
+In 2021, the COVID pandemic that stunted the world's economy lingered.
+Governments and economies have slowly adapted and the numerous efforts to mitigate the outbreak (such as movement restrictions and vaccines) have started to take their roots and created some level of stability.
+There has also been an observed shift in credit behavior of individuals, as more have accounted for the fluidity of the pandemic situation before engaging in significant credit-taking activities.
+With economic recovery close, the Bank gradually relaxed its credit standards for collateralized retail loans and rode the upcoming wave.
+For the existing portfolios, the Bank recalibrated its ECL models with loan payment data generated from the pandemic period to ensure long-run effectivity of the provisioning process.